kaltura/playkit-android-samples/KalturaLiveStats/README.md

 ## How to use

 1. Open KalturaLiveStats project in Android Studio.
+2. Configure constant field, with your valid values.
-2. Compile.
+3. Compile.
-3. See logs for the result.
+4. See logs for the result.

 ## License